 Amanda Nguyen experienced a nearly unparalleled victory in Congress, but she isn’t finished yet.

-The founder of RISE (for Respect, Inspire, Support, Empower), a nonprofit working for a sexual assault survivors’ bill of rights in state legislatures, Nguyen wants to ensure that rape kits used to collect evidence after assaults cannot be destroyed.
+The founder of RISE, a nonprofit working for a sexual assault survivors’ bill of rights in state legislatures, Nguyen wants to ensure that rape kits used to collect evidence after assaults cannot be destroyed.

 Former President Barack Obama signed the Survivors’ Bill of Rights Act last October to preserve rape kits in federal cases — an issue Nguyen faced after being sexually assaulted herself.